Creating a new Unity project for our CCG

 The first thing we are going to do is to download and install Unity Hub from here.
 Unity Hub is a desktop application that acts like an entry point for all Unity-related matters on your machine (projects, installed versions of the engine, licenses, etc.).
 It is much more convenient than manually handling all the different versions of the engine that may be installed on your machine at any point in time and is, in fact, the only supported way to launch the engine since Unity 2019.

 Choose a descriptive name for your project and select the 2D template.

-The next step is to add the Entities package via the Package Manager (make sure to select the Show preview packages option in the Advanced menu).
+The next step is to add the Entities package via the Package Manager (make sure to select the Enable Preview Packages option in the Advanced Project Settings window).

-Finally, download the free DOTween asset from the Asset Store and import it into your project (which you can do via the Package Manager as well).
+Finally, download the free DOTween asset from the Asset Store and import it into your project (you need to do this from the Package Manager as well; just select the My assets option at the top).
 Make sure you perform the additional setup step that DOTween requires by selecting the Setup DOTween option in the Tools/Demigiant/DOTween Utility Panel menu.

 We will use DOTween for all the tweens/animations in our game.
 In that regard, it is one of the most well-known, performant libraries available for Unity.

 With our project correctly set up (you should have no errors in the console at this point), we are ready to go!